connor/play-all-rdio-songs-on-mobile...kinda/README.md

   - This will prompt you to go to a URL, and verify the auth by typing in a short number in the terminal.
 Once that is done, it will continue with the process.
 Once finished, it will print out 'all done :)'.

+**To play all of the songs at once**, just select whichever playlist you'd like (only synced, or entire collection), select a song, then make sure it's set to shuffle.
+Then, enjoy!

 Let me know if you have any questions or comments in the issues!

 <3